A Merry Menagerie

 Billie Burke as Glinda the Good Witch (cinemagumbo)

-Now for the our comics, Peter Arno from the Sept.
+Now for the cartoons, Peter Arno from the Sept.
 8 issue…

 And in the Sept 15 issue, W.P.
-Trent looks in on a homey café that moonlights as a speakeasy…
+Trent looked in on a homey café that moonlights as a speakeasy…

-…and back to Peter Arno, who looks in on toffs slumming at Coney Island…
+…and back to Arno, who looked in on toffs slumming at Coney Island…

 Next Time: This Thing Called Baseball…